-Purple-heart plants (Tradescantia pallida) are aptly named because their iconic purple stems grow beautiful blooms that range from violet to pink.
-However, despite their unique blooms, many gardeners choose these plants for their foliage, which is also particularly vibrant.
-Both the stems and upper surfaces of the leaves appear to be deep royal purple, but may also contain lighter shades of turquoise-gray that becomes darker as the foliage grows older.
-They will bloom with three-petaled pink flowers in small clusters throughout the warm season.
+Purple heart (Tradescantia pallida) is aptly named, because its iconic purple stems grow beautiful small flower clusters that range from violet to pink.
+However, despite its unique blooms, many gardeners choose this fast-growing plant for its foliage, which is particularly vibrant.
+Both the stems and upper surfaces of the leaves appear to be deep royal purple but may also contain lighter shades of turquoise-gray that become darker as the foliage grows older.
+This long-jointed, sprawling plant is an ideal groundcover for anyone who loves a purple garden.

 |Sun Exposure||Full sun|

-Purple-heart plants are often referred to as “creeping perennials”, due to the fact that they will spread out as they grow.
-These plants will typically reach anywhere from eight to up to 14 inches tall and 16 inches wide (although they can spread out about five feet).
-They are considered to have a fairly fast rate of growth, especially when compared to other indoor plants.
-Their flowers will die off in the winter months.
+Purple heart is often referred to as a “creeping perennial” due to the fact that it will spread out as it grows.
+Purple heart is considered to have a fairly fast rate of growth, especially when compared to other indoor plants.
+Its flowers will die off in the winter months.

-Planting your purple-hearts in full sun can help ensure that they grow the most bold and vibrant purple stems.
-The plant can also grow in partial shade, but their stems are more likely to appear green than purple.
+Planting your purple hearts in full sun can help ensure that they grow the vibrant purple stems.
+The plant can also grow in partial shade, but its stem is more likely to appear green than purple.

 It's best to introduce these plants to brighter conditions over time, however, as too much direct sunlight all at once can lead to foliage burn.

-Purple-heart plants are considered to be drought-tolerant, and will not require a great deal of watering.
-For best growth, however, it is best not to let them sit dry for long periods.
+Purple heart is considered to be drought-tolerant, and it will not require a great deal of watering.
+For best growth, however, it is best not to let the plant sit dry for long periods.

-Aim to water these plants when the top layer of soil feels dry to the touch.
-You'll also want to stick to watering them during their blooming season.
+Aim to water the plant when the top layer of soil feels dry to the touch.
+You'll also want to stick to watering it during its blooming season.
 Keep in mind that younger plants will require more moisture than adults, and they should generally be watered at least weekly.

 Temperature and Humidity